 At Distillerie Henri-Louis Pernod the wormwood sprigs are hand-stripped of their buds and the stripped woody twigs which if used negatively affect the flavour of the absinthe are discarded (some other absinthe distillers bypass this labour-intensive stripping).
 The copper alembic still is charged with 1,000 litres of 96% alc./vol. grape neutral alcohol from the Languedoc region and the hand-stripped wormwood buds are placed into the alcohol, along with Spanish green anise and left overnight for 12 hours to infuse.
 Prior to distillation 1,000 litres of water is added to the infusion to reduce the alcohol strength to around 48% alc./vol..
 The distillation is slow, lasting nearly five hours, to ensure maximum flavour extraction and prevent the botanicals from boiling over and contaminating the precious distillate.

 anise ready for loading into still

 Proportionately five times as much wormwood is used than anise and this is a reflection of the amount of anise used in original Pernod Absinthe recipes dating from 1897.
 At the time Pernod made numerous different absinthes and all these recipes call for large quantities of anise.
 The level of wormwood Pernod use also gives the finished absinthe the maximum level of thujone currently permitted in United States law at 10mg per litre.

 original 19th century stills

-Pernod still have the original 19th century stills but they were not able to be used due to high levels of lead in their construction.
-Consequently they commissioned replica copper alembic (pot) stills hand-beaten from 5mm copper plates by Satif in Gente, Cognac.
-With a 2,500 litre capacity these are steam heated through coils in the base of the pot below a copper plate grid which prevents the wormwood and anise coming into contact with the hot coils and so burning.
+Pernod still has the original 19th-century stills but they were not able to be used due to high levels of lead in their construction.
+Consequently, they commissioned replica copper alembic (pot) stills hand-beaten from 5mm copper plates by Satif in Gente, Cognac.
+With a 2,500 litre capacity, these are steam heated through coils in the base of the pot below a copper plate grid which prevents the wormwood and anise from coming into contact with the hot coils and so burning.